Yuhan-Fei/SMRTnet/README.md

 ### Case Study 7: Key functional group prediction

+## Web Server
+We also provide a website [http://smrtnet.zhanglab.net/](http://101.6.120.41:9990/drug/) to anaysis the interactions.

 ## Copyright and License
 This project is free to use for non-commercial purposes - see the [LICENSE](LICENSE) file for details.